hyperflushed/merty-burgershot/README.md

 edited from ev-blackmarket... heavy edited lol

-inventory can be change by via config file. currently qb to esx (including disc and esx) and nopixel inventory available.
+inventory can be change with via config file. currently qb to esx (including disc and esx) and nopixel inventory available.